Job hunting can be tough at the best of times, but job hunting during coronavirus brings an added layer of uncertainty.

 A Google search will yield plenty of remote and freelance job boards – here’s a list of some of the best to help you on your way.

-If you haven’t considered remote work before, it’s definitely worth looking into – there are all types and levels of jobs available, from HR managers to salespeople to virtual receptionists.
+If you haven’t considered remote work before, it’s definitely worth looking into – there are all types and levels of jobs available, from HR managers to Proofreading, salespeople and virtual receptionists.
+There’s always companies and businesses looking for the extra help where necessary – it’s worth taking advantage of that so long as it fits your skill set.

 Updating your CV